cassidoo/HTML-CSS-Tutorial/README.md

 Try inserting these in between some of your `<p>` tags to try it out!

 ####Tables
 Tables are really cool.
 They can also be a bit confusing.
-Open up tables.html (in the Tags folder) in a browser to check out the example table I made for you there.
+Open up tables.html (in the **2 - Tags**  folder) in a browser to check out the example table I made for you there.

 There's several tags for tables, but the essential ones are `<table>`, `<tr>`, `<th>`, and `<td>`.
 Look at tables.html in your editor.